35 Best Restaurants in The Algarve, Portugal

 Calhou

 Set away from the hustle and bustle of the coast and outside the touristic area, Calhou is a traditional Portuguese restaurant with a side of Italyserving incredible Neapolitan pizzas from a wood-fired oven.
-A wood-paneled interior makes the restaurant feel rustic and cosy.
+The low ceiling and wood-paneled interior makes the restaurant feel rustic and cozy.

 A Esquina

-The family-run winery and brewery Quinta Dos Santos started as a tap room, but his since established the restaurant A Esquina on site, with a gorgeous courtyard ringed by arches and a surprisingly sophisticated dining room serving sharable Portuguese dishes.
+The family-run winery and brewery Quinta Dos Santos started as a tap room, but has since established the restaurant A Esquina on site, with a gorgeous courtyard ringed by arches and a surprisingly sophisticated dining room serving petiscos—tapas-style Portuguese dishes—as well as larger plates.

 Rua do Pestana Golf 1, Carvoeiro, 8400-049, Portugal